microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/your-first-application-sending-and-receiving-data/README.md

 It is assumed that the reader has already provisioned their PIC-IoT and/or AVR-IoT Development Board(s) to communicate with their own AWS account, as described in the previous tutorial: [Connecting to AWS with the IoT Provisioning Tool](../connect-the-board-to-your-aws-account).

 Before starting this tutorial, make sure that your IoT device(s) are successfully sending sensor data to AWS IoT Core.
 It is also assumed that the reader has installed the [MPLAB® X IDE](https://www.microchip.com/mplab/mplab-x-ide?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-first-app-send-receive-data-prequisites) and the [XC8](https://www.microchip.com/mplab/compilers?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-first-app-send-receive-data-prequisites) (AVR-IoT) or [XC16](https://www.microchip.com/mplab/compilers?utm_campaign=IoT-WA-DevBoards&utm_source=GitHub&utm_medium=hyperlink&utm_term=&utm_content=microchip-iot-developer-guide-for-aws-first-app-send-receive-data-prequisites) (PIC-IoT) compiler.
+Note, for the AVR-IoT Cellular Mini board, the Arduino IDE must be used.
+More information [here](https://iot.microchip.com/docs/arduino/introduction/devenv).

 Links to software and other useful tools and guides are provided in the [Resources](#resources) section at the end of this tutorial.